PEACE SUNDAY 2020: We Carry The Dream

 Co-Sponsors: Interfaith Communities United for Justice and Peace (ICUJP), IMAN Foundation & Cultural Center (Dr. Sadegh Namazikhah), The Mandala Society (David J. Harris), IONS-LA (Dr. Tahdi Blackstone), Councils of Interfaith & Indigenous Women-Youth, AVA Consulting & Management, Center for Conscious Change, Brinsley IT Guru, Dr. Thomas Hedberg in remembrance of Betsy Caprio Hedberg, Dr. Linda Groff, Book: Sustainable Peace Building in a Rapidly Changing World: Holistic, Evolving Aspects of Peace, Nonviolence, and Community Engagement (2020).

-In honor of the United Nations 75th Anniversary, as well as Unity and Diversity World Council’s 55th Anniversary, we are hereby putting forth a Call To Action for us ALL to:
+In honor of the United Nations 75th Anniversary, as well as Unity and Diversity World Council’s 55th Anniversary, and One Global Family’s 19th Anniversary, we are hereby putting forth a Call To Action for us ALL to:

 beginning January 2021.

-We are encouraging our global family to hold peace-building events in your local areas and/or online… empowering us to collectively create a more peaceful, equitable, and sustainable world, with a much brighter future for all.
+We are encouraging our global family to hold peace-building events in your local areas and/or online… empowering us to collectively create a more just, equitable, respectful, and sustainable world with a more peaceful future for all.

-Join us weekly throughout 2021 and beyond… We will be producing a broadcast series called “SACRED ACTIVISM: Peace Sundays”.
+Join us weekly throughout 2021 and beyond… We will be producing a broadcast series called “SACRED ACTIVISM: Peace Sundays RevoLution.”
 These broadcasts will address the most critical issues of our time and also highlight registered peace events happening worldwide.

 The third Sunday will feature a specific story from the “We Carry The Dream” webumentary film.

-And the main areas of focus for other Sundays are: Spiritualization, Denuclearization, Decolonization, Honoring and Protecting The Sacred, and Environmental Stewardship.
+And the main areas of focus for other Sundays are: Denuclearization, Demilitarization, Decolonization, Spiritualization, Honoring and Protecting The Sacred, and Environmental Stewardship.

 For more information and to register your peace events, click here: PeaceSundays.org/Register